 If you’re like us, you get an email almost every day inviting you to attend some type of event.
-The sheer volume of conferences, gatherings and conventions out there is staggering—Bruce Carlisle of ConferenceHound.com estimates that there are up to 1 million individual events held around the world each year.
-Financial conferences are no different, with a number excellent events available for financial planners to choose from on an annual basis.
+The sheer volume of conferences, gatherings and conventions out there is staggering—Bruce Carlisle of ConferenceHound.com estimates that there are up to 1 million events held around the world each year.
+Financial conferences are no different, with a number of excellent events available for financial planners to choose from on an annual basis.

 “Professional Development” is on your list of goals for 2019, and you’re feeling unsure where to start.
 Every session and component of the FPA Annual Conference is designed with your professional development in mind, delivering a unique combination of innovative concepts and actionable formulas on how to turn theory into practice.

-You are a newly-certified CERTIFIED FINANCIAL PLANNER™ professional and want your designation to take your business to the next level.
-Let us show you how to make the most out of your designation right out of the gate through business-building and professional development tools, community-based opportunities to build knowledge and learn from true financial planning thought leaders, and more.
+You are a newly certified CERTIFIED FINANCIAL PLANNER™ and want your designation to take your business to the next level.
+Let us show you how to make the most of your designation right out of the gate through business building and professional development tools, community-based opportunities to increase your knowledge and learn from true financial planning thought leaders, and more.

 You are a more experienced professional looking for cutting-edge tips and tools from your peers and the top minds in financial planning.
 The FPA Annual Conference is the perfect forum for personal and professional growth for financial planners, regardless of where you are in your career.
-The 2017 event boasted nearly 2,000 attendees, more than 60 educational sessions and ample opportunities to connect and engage with your professional peers—frankly, this is the financial planning conference you can’t afford to miss in 2019.
+The 2017 event drew nearly 2,000 attendees, had more than 60 educational sessions and provided ample opportunities to connect and engage with your professional peers—frankly, this is the financial planning conference you can’t afford to miss in 2019.

 You recently joined FPA and want to better understand the value the association provides and the vast array of tools and resources available to our members.
-Join us in Minneapolis in October to make sure you know how to get the most out of your membership—we are excited show you all we have to offer.
+Join us in Minneapolis in October to make sure you know how to get the most out of your membership—we are excited to show you all we have to offer.

 Register today or check out our main page at FPAAnnual.org to learn more.